 What is the difference between African Bustards – the Black-Bellied Bustard and the White-Bellied Bustard?
 The main differences are below:

-The White-Bellied Bustard (Eupoditis senegalensis) and the Black-Bellied Bustard are both African bustards, widespread in Sub-Saharan Africa in grasslands and open woodlands.
+The White-Bellied Bustard (Eupoditis senegalensis) and the Black-Bellied Bustard (Lissotis melanogaster or Eupoditis melanogaster) are both African bustards, widespread in Sub-Saharan Africa in grasslands and open woodlands.

 The White-Bellied Bustard is smaller than the Black-Bellied Bustard.
 The White-Bellied Bustard is about 48-61 centimetres (19-24 inches) long.
 The Black-Bellied Bustard is about 58-65 centimetres (23-26 inches) long.